Panathinaikos Athletics: History

-One of the most glorious departments of the Club is the track and field (athletics) section, founded in 1919, which has brought the most titles to Panathinaikos.
+The Panathinaikos Athletics track and field section was founded in 1919.

 Giorgos Kalafatis, Apostolos Nikolaidis, Michalis Papazoglou, Giannis Stavropoulos, Dimitris Demertzis, Loukas Panourgias, Dimitriadis, and Ponireas were among the pioneers of the department.

-The Club won its first national championship shortly thereafter, in 1921, in the men’s category, while the first women’s championship came in 1946.
+The Club won its first national championship shortly thereafter, in 1921, in the men's category, while the first women's championship came in 1946.

-In 1955, Panathinaikos won the men’s championship — the first of 19 consecutive titles, a record-breaking achievement in Greek athletics, as from 1955 to 1974, Panathinaikos was the permanent Greek champion.
+In 1955, Panathinaikos won the men's championship — the first of 19 consecutive titles, a record-breaking achievement in Greek athletics, as from 1955 to 1974, Panathinaikos was the permanent Greek champion.

-In 1970, Christos Papanikolaou achieved one of the greatest feats in the Club’s and Greece’s sporting history by setting a world record in pole vault with a jump of 5.49 meters during the Balkan Games.
+In 1970, Christos Papanikolaou achieved one of the greatest feats in the club's and Greece's sporting history by setting a world record in pole vault with a jump of 5.49 meters during the Balkan Games.

-During the 1980s, Panathinaikos began to enjoy success in indoor track and field as well, while the next great moment for the “Shamrock” came with Chrysopigi Devetzi’s silver medal in the 2004 Olympic Games.
+During the 1980s, Panathinaikos began to enjoy success in indoor track and field as well, while the next great moment for the “Shamrock” came with Chrysopigi Devetzi's silver medal in the 2004 Olympic Games.

-The Club’s successes continued in the following years despite financial challenges.
+The club's successes continued in the following years despite financial challenges.

 The most successful year in terms of titles was 1982, when the department won 14 championships.
 Specifically: